The affordable education loan option

 Ithala, the government’s development bank, has reduced its ratio of non-performing loans to 41 percent, but this is still a whopping R425 million of its current loan book of just over R1 billion.

-In his R1.5bn budget presented in the legislature in Pietermaritzburg yesterday, Economic Development and Tourism MEC Mike Mabuyakhulu, who is the political head of Ithala, suggested that a turn-around strategy implemented by his department had brought some stability in the affairs of this bank.
+In his R1.5bn budget presented in the legislature in Pietermaritzburg on Tuesday, Economic Development and Tourism MEC Mike Mabuyakhulu, who is the political head of Ithala, suggested that a turn-around strategy implemented by his department had brought some stability in the affairs of this bank.

 He noted that, over the past few years, Ithala had experienced significant challenges across the spectrum of its business and development facilitation activities.